Use Touch ID on iPhone and iPad

-You can use Touch ID to unlock your phone without having to enter your passcode every time.
+You can use Touch ID to unlock your iPhone or iPad without having to enter your passcode every time.
 There are two ways you can unlock with Touch ID:

-- Press the Home button once to wake iPhone 5s and keep your finger lightly on the Home button.
+- Press the Home button once to wake your device and keep your finger lightly on the Home button.

-- Press the Sleep/Wake button once to wake iPhone 5s, and then touch your finger lightly on the Home button.
+- Press the Sleep/Wake button once to wake your device, and then touch your finger lightly on the Home button.

 If Touch ID doesn't recognize your finger, you'll be asked to try again.
-After three attempts, you'll be given the option of entering your passcode.
-After two more tries, you will need to enter your passcode.
-In addition, you will need to enter your passcode to unlock your iPhone in these conditions:
+After three attempts, you'll be given the option to enter your passcode.
+After two more tries, you'll need to enter your passcode.
+In addition, you'll need to enter your passcode to unlock your iPhone or iPad in these cases:

-- When more than 48 hours have elapsed from the last time you unlocked your iPhone 5s
+- When more than 48 hours have elapsed from the last time you unlocked your device

 - To enter the Touch ID & Passcode setting

-You can also use Touch ID instead of entering your Apple ID password to purchase content from the iTunes Store, App Store, and iBooks Store.
+You can use Touch ID instead of entering your Apple ID password to buy content from the iTunes Store, App Store, and iBooks Store.

-If you haven't already, make sure that iTunes & App Store is turned on in Settings > Touch ID & Passcode.
-If you can't turn on this setting, make sure that your Apple ID is signed in under Settings > iTunes & App Store.
+Make sure that iTunes & App Store is turned on in Settings > Touch ID & Passcode.
+If you can't turn on this setting, you might need to sign in with your Apple ID in Settings > iTunes & App Store.

 - Open the iTunes Store, App Store, or iBooks Store.

-- Select an app, song, video, or book to purchase.
-Instead of the Apple ID password prompt, a Touch ID prompt is displayed.
+- Select an app, song, video, or book to buy.
+Instead of the Apple ID password prompt, you'll see a Touch ID prompt.

-- Lightly touch the Home button with a finger you've enrolled to purchase your content.
+- Lightly touch the Home button with a finger you've enrolled to buy your content.

-You will be asked to scan your fingerprint with each purchase.
+You'll need to scan your fingerprint for each purchase.

 If Touch ID doesn't recognize your finger, you'll be asked to try again.
 After five failed attempts, you'll be given the option to enter your Apple ID password.
-In addition, you will be required to enter your Apple ID password after restarting your iPhone 5s or enrolling or deleting fingers
+You'll also have to enter your Apple ID password after you restart your device, or enroll or delete fingers.

 A clean Touch ID sensor can read your fingerprint more easily.
-As needed, use a clean, lint-free cloth to wipe off any dirt or debris from the Home button.
+Use a clean, lint-free cloth to wipe off any dirt or debris from the Home button.

 Go to Settings > Touch ID & Passcode to change your settings: